murad034/link-harvester/README.md

     ```bash
     docker-compose logs -f

-13. **Go to browser and hit below url for locally running project:**
+13. **Go to the browser and hit the below URL for locally running project:**
     ```bash
     http://localhost:8081